Orlando International Airport People Movers: Terminal Link

 The Terminal Link connects the landside of Terminals A and B with Terminal C and the airport's Intermodal Terminal.
 Terminal Link uses Mitsubishi Crystal Movers, although they heavily differ in appearance than those used for Airsides 1 and 3.
 Unlike the Gate Links, the Terminal Link runs in a pinched-loop configuration.

 Terminal Link opened in 2017 along with the Intermodal Terminal.
 The Intermodal Terminal includes the station for Brightline, which began service in 2023, and it is also planned to be part of an expansion of SunRail in the future.
-The Intermodal Terminal (where the Terminal Link station is located) and Terminal C are currently connected by a parking garage, but a pedestrian bridge to connect the buildings is under construction and will be complete in 2025.
+The Intermodal Terminal (where the Terminal Link station is located) and Terminal C are connected by a pedestrian bridge.